algolia/docsearch-scraper/README.md

 - Install python
   - `brew install python # will install pip`
   - `apt-get install python`
-  - Or every other way
+  - Or any other way
 - `git clone git@github.com:algolia/documentation-scraper.git`
 - `cd documentation-scraper`
 - `pip install -r requirements.txt`
-- Depending on what you want to do you might also need to install **docker** especially to run tests
+- Depending on what you want to do you might also need to install **docker**, especially to run tests.

-### Set up Docsearch
+### Set up DocSearch

 Create a `.env` file at the root of the project